Table Of Contents

 1. I Don’t Think I’ll Enjoy What I Do If I Make It “Big” And I Don’t Wish To Stress Myself With Overheads For The Sake Of More Revenue

-My friends have asked me if I’m coping well with the COVID-19 situation as I’m working for myself, and I’ll tell them I’m grateful to be able to truly get some rest and I’m not kidding when I say I’ve been working my butt off for several years now.
-I’m rather fortunate because even as a self-employed person, I don’t have many overheads to worry about, unlike the commercialized practitioners who are bleeding cash and are scrambling to maintain their revenue stream.
+My friends have asked me if I’m coping well with the COVID-19 situation as I’m working for myself, and I’ll tell them I’m grateful to be able to get some rest truly, and I’m not kidding when I say I’ve been working my butt off for several years now.
+I’m rather fortunate because even as a self-employed person, I don’t have many overheads to worry about, unlike the commercialized practitioners who are bleeding cash and scrambling to maintain their revenue stream.

 2. You’d Lose Respect For Me If I Bought Fake Social Media Following Or Lied About Myself

 What I’ll say here is nothing new.
-A large majority of people need to stop being naive and it’s also time for the older generation to be a bit savvier.
+A large majority of people need to stop being naive, and it’s also time for the older generation to be a bit savvier.